Explainability in Graph Neural Networks: A Taxonomic Survey: The Challenges

 \section{The Challenges}

 Explaining deep graph models is an important but challenging task.
 In this section, we discuss the common challenges for explaining GNNs.

 First, unlike images and texts, graphs are not grid-like data, which means there is no locality information and each node has different numbers of neighbors.
 Instead, graphs contain important topology information and are represented as feature matrices and adjacency matrices.
 To explain feature importance, we may directly extend the explanation methods for image data to graph data.
-However, the adjacency matrices represent the topology information and only contain discrete values.
-Then existing methods cannot be directly applied.
-For example, input optimization methods~\cite{olah2017feature, simonyan2013deep} are popular to explain the general behaviors of image classifiers.
+However, the adjacency matrices represent the topology information and only contain discrete values. \newcolor{Then existing methods may not be suitable for obtaining high-quality explanations for GNNs.} For example, input optimization methods~\cite{olah2017feature, simonyan2013deep} are popular to explain the general behaviors of image classifiers.
 It treats the input as trainable variables and optimizes the input via back-propagation to obtain abstract images to explain the model.
 However, the discrete adjacency matrices cannot be optimized in the same manner.
 In addition, several methods~\cite{dabkowski2017real, chen2018learning} learn soft masks to capture important image regions.
-However, applying soft masks to the adjacency matrices will destroy the discreteness property.
+However, applying soft masks to the adjacency matrices will destroy the discreteness property. \newcolor{Furthermore, graph nodes and edges contribute together to the final predictions of GNNs and the interactions between them are also important, which cannot be captured existing methods from image domain.}

 In addition, for images and texts, we study the importance of each pixel or word.
 However, it is more important to study the structural information for graph data.
 First, the nodes in graphs may be unlabeled and the labels of the whole graphs are determined by graph structures.
 Then studying each node may be meaningless since those unlabeled nodes contain no semantic meaning.
 In addition, for graphs in biochemistry, neurobiology, ecology, and engineering, graph substructures are highly related to their functionalities~\cite{alon2007network}.
 An example is network motifs, which can be considered as the building blocks of many complex networks~\cite{milo2002network, alon2019introduction}.
 Then such structural information should not be ignored in the explanation tasks.
 However, existing methods from image domains cannot provide explanations regarding the structures.
 Next, for node classification tasks, the prediction of each node is determined by different message walks from its neighbors.
 Investigating such message walks is meaningful but challenging.
 None of the existing methods in the image domain can consider such walk information, which needs further explorations.